Skip to content

 }

-Someone changed the instance class from db.t3.medium to db.t3.large.
-The code says medium, but AWS is running large.
+The instance class changed from db.t3.medium to db.t3.large.
+The template says medium, AWS is running large.

-Update the code to match reality: The change was intentional and should be permanent.
-I update my CloudFormation template to reflect the actual state, commit it, and redeploy.
+Update the template to match reality — the change was intentional and should be permanent.
+Update the CloudFormation template, commit it, redeploy.

-Revert the infrastructure: The change was a temporary fix or a mistake.
-I redeploy the CloudFormation stack, which reverts the resource to what the template specifies.
+Revert the infrastructure — the change was temporary or a mistake.
+Redeploy the stack and let CloudFormation restore the resource to what the template specifies.

 Drift detection only catches changes to resources CloudFormation manages.
-If someone creates a new resource outside CloudFormation, drift detection won't find it.
+Resources created outside CloudFormation entirely won’t appear.

 References: